 The War of Independence with the Ottoman Turks began in 1821, but Greek independence was the direct result of military support from Britain, France and Russia.
 For on-going stability reasons, those powers and other European forces decided to install a non-Greek king, and that monarchy concept remained into the 20th century.

 During WWI, Greek troops fought with the Allies but there were problems growing on the home front.
 In 1936 the Communist Party had widespread popular support and in that same year General Metaxas was appointed prime minister by the king and he established what would prove to be a disastrous fascist dictatorship.

 In World War II, Greece was first invaded by Italy and then occupied by the Nazis.
 After Germany's defeat by the Allied Forces, internal fighting continued in Greece between supporters of the king and Communist rebels, with Communism finally crushed in 1949.

 Greece made a positive move and joined NATO in 1952, but a few years later a military dictatorship took control and it soon suspended many political liberties and forced the king to flee the country.
 The 1974 democratic elections and a referendum created a parliamentary republic and abolished the monarchy.
 In 1981 Greece joined the EU, and has never looked back.

 Greece is quite a remarkable place as you can literally touch the antiquities of the past and stand right where the genesis of our modern cultures and political systems began.
-You can also enjoy the colorful charms of its many islands, towns and villages, shop till-you-drop in non-stop Athens and meet a friendly face at every turn.
+You can also enjoy the colorful charms of its many islands, towns and villages, shop in Athens and meet a friendly face at every turn.